kammitama5/kammitama5.github.io/_posts/2018-6-9-Saturday-June-9th.md

  ## I had an interesting conversation
  - With a guy who was a programmer on the Mars 2020.
 He was a joy to speak with, and got really excited when we first ran into each other.
 Programmers unite! :D
+ - He was an ARM / Assembly guy, and saw my LambdaConf t-shirt.
+I usually opt for t-shirts that are tech-y but a bit esoteric.
+A lot of people wear things at the event like "I ate Pi" tshirts or "I need my space" t-shirts.
+But you'd have to dig a bit to figure out what Coq is (LOL), or be in the field, so usually if someone starts talking to me excitedly, it tends to be a scientist or fellow programmer. :D One scientist in particular teases me every year because I like Haskell.
- - He told me about how they downloaded and received data and how they multi-thread everything.
+ - Anyways, programmer guy told me about how they downloaded and received data and how they multi-thread everything.
  - I told him I'd *love* a talk on that at Von Karman.
 I wish they'd discuss how they actually get and receive data.
 Basically it goes into this mode autonomously where it sends a bunch of stuff and it says "done" on disk.
 Every year I go, they always try to convince me that I need to come work with them on lab.